frank1119/gp-globalvars/README.md

 # C++ Gig Performer Extension GlobalVars
 Gig Performer is a live performance VST-host with lots of features.
-See [Gig Performer](https://gigperformer.com/) for details
+See [Gig Performer](https://gigperformer.com/) for details.
 This is extension using the [Gig Performer SDK](https://github.com/gigperformer/gp-sdk).
 It is based on the gp-extension-cpp example.

 ## Purpose